-Richard Hagerty is a member of the firm’s Bankruptcy and Business Litigation practices, and of the Real Estate Loan Workout, Creditor’s Rights and Distressed Assets practice.
+Richard Hagerty is a member of the firm’s Financial Restructuring & Insolvency and Business Litigation practices.
 Rich has represented secured and unsecured creditors for almost three decades in business bankruptcies, pre-bankruptcy workout negotiations, judicial and non-judicial actions to enforce their rights and exercise their remedies, and litigation to defend secured and unsecured creditors against lender liability and similar claims brought by debtors.

 Rich has handled dozens of real estate foreclosures in Maryland, Virginia and the District of Columbia, as well as numerous Article 9 foreclosures of personal property in these and other jurisdictions.
-He has represented a number of creditors in receivership proceedings brought pursuant to both state and federal law.
+He has successfully represented a number of creditors in statutory and common law receivership proceedings brought pursuant to both state and federal law.